facetious (adjective)

 fecalized environment (noun)

 Karin McQuillan referring to Africa: "In plain English: Shit is everywhere.
 People defecate on the open ground, and the feces is blown with the dust – onto you, your clothes, your food, the water.
 [A doctor] warned us the first day of training: Do not even touch water.
 Human feces carries parasites that bore through your skin and cause organ failure."
-(Karin McQuillan, What I Learned in the Peace Corps in Africa, AmericanThinker.com, 2018)
+(Karin McQuillan, What I Learned in the Peace Corps in Africa, AmericanThinker.com, 2018, unfortunately since removed)

 fecalized environment (noun)

 Karin McQuillan referring to Africa: "In plain English: Shit is everywhere.
 People defecate on the open ground, and the feces is blown with the dust – onto you, your clothes, your food, the water.
 [A doctor] warned us the first day of training: Do not even touch water.
 Human feces carries parasites that bore through your skin and cause organ failure."
-(Karin McQuillan, What I Learned in the Peace Corps in Africa, AmericanThinker.com, 2018)
+(Karin McQuillan, What I Learned in the Peace Corps in Africa, AmericanThinker.com, 2018, unfortunately since removed)

 fiduciary (noun or adjective)